pixely/reporter/README.md

 # reporter
-A app to produce data visualisations from ReporterApp
+An app to produce data visualisations from ReporterApp